-A first-year student in the College of Arts and Sciences died late on Tuesday, October 3, after being struck by a car on Memorial Drive.
+A first-year student in the College of Arts and Sciences died early yesterday morning, after being struck by a car on Memorial Drive.

 The State Police will be conducting an investigation, says Boston University Chief of Police Thomas Robbins.
 News reports identified the driver as Maurizio Aragona, 31, of Belmont, Mass.; Aragona has not been charged, Robbins says.

 Ponce’s parents and siblings were notified by police and arrived from Venezuela on Wednesday to meet with Dean of Students Kenneth Elmore.

 “Our prayers and our hearts go out to her family and to those who knew Beatriz,” Elmore wrote in a letter to the University community.
 “This accident reminds us all of the dangers ever present in our daily lives.
 During this time of tragedy I encourage us all to reach out to each other in sympathy and support.”

 This is the semester’s third motor-vehicle accident involving a student; the last fatality occurred more than a decade ago.